mirzaakhena/gogen/README.md

 I try to empathize with programmers.
 Try to feel what they think when they want to write code.
 For example, "what should I create first? where should I put the controller? what is the proper name for this file?"
 I try to pour all these feelings and thoughts into this tool.
 So that it can guide programmers in coding activities.

-Some of the principles I apply are
+Some principles I apply are
 1. These tools should not be "know-it-all" tools.
-The programmer should still be the main controller.
+The programmer should still be the master of design.
 Because I don't want these tools to drive logic programmers instead.
-This tool only helps to write standard code templates with clear names and conventions.
+This tool only helps to guide to write standard code templates with clear names and conventions.
 The rest we still give the programmer space to work.
 2. This tool has several alternatives to choose the technology.
 So if the programmer has better technology or is more familiar, the programmer can easily replace it.
 3. I apply the Scream Architecture concept in it so that the generated code can speak for itself to the developers about what their role is and what they are doing (helping the learning process).

-Some of the benefits that can be obtained if you apply this tool are:
+Some benefits that can be obtained if you apply this tool are:
 1. These tools can become standard in a team.
 I love innovation and improvisation.
 However, if innovation and improvisation do not have a clear concept, it is feared that it will mislead the development process and complicate the process of changing or adding requirements in the future.
-2. Because it has become a standard, this tool can speed up the code review process, the communication process between developers, the handover process and knowledge transfer with new programmers and minimize code conflicts during code merges.
+2. Because it has become a standard, this tool help the communication process between developers QA, project manager, annd product owner,
+3. Help the handover process and knowledge transfer with new programmers because it is easy to learn and imitate.
+4. Speed up the code review process and minimize code conflicts during code merges.
-3. The code generated results in a readable, simple structure with few directories and a minimum depth that has been calculated very carefully.
+5. The code generated results in a readable, simple structure with few directories and a minimum depth that has been calculated very carefully.
-4. Facilitate the creation of story cards. a standard structure will help shape the mindset of project managers when making stories.
+6. Facilitate the creation of story cards. a standard structure will help shape the mindset of project managers when making stories.
+For example every member of developer team can have task per usecase.

+However, this is just a tools.
+The important things to remember is we must follow the basic principles of clean architecture itself.
+You may copy and paste the existing code if you think it is more easy.
+But remember you have to be careful anytime you do that.

 ## Video Tutorial how to use it
 https://youtu.be/ZqZQGllfbbs